kubeshop/tracetest/docs/docs/cli/running-test-suites.md

 ## Running Your First Test Suite

-To run a test suite, give the path to the test suite definition file with the `'-f'` option.
-This will launch a test suite, providing us with a link to the created test suite run.
+To run a Test Suite, give the path to the Test Suite definition file with the `'-f'` option.
+This will launch a Test Suite, providing us with a link to the created Test Suite run.

 ```sh
 tracetest run testsuite -f path/to/testsuite.yaml